-MS Australia and MS Research Australia response to the Issues Paper March 2015
+MS Australia and MS Research Australia response to the proposed amendments

-There are currently 23,000 people living with MS across the country with an additional 1000 diagnoses every year.
+There are currently 23,000 people living with MS across the country and this number is increasing.
 MS can be a particularly debilitating disease with an unpredictable disease course that affects people in different ways.
 For some it is a disease with periods of unpredictable relapse and remission.
 For others it is a progressive decline over time.
 For all, it is life changing.